Julio César Arana: Rubber baron

 By 1902, Arana's enterprise accounted for 8 percent of Iquitos total rubber exports: and about 5 percent of its total imports.
 In this year, he became the mayor of Iquitos due to his success and reputation.
 By this time, most of the Colombian entrepreneurs in the region were on Arana's books.
 If the Colombians in the Putumayo wanted to sell their rubber, they would have to go to Iquitos.
 From Iquitos, they managed to secure the supplies they needed and negotiate credit.
 Arana facilitated everything for them.

 In 1903, Arana established the J.C.
 Arana y Hermanos firm, which had its headquarters in Iquitos and an office in Manaus.
 Arana's brother Lizardo, along with his brother in laws Abel Alarco and Pablo Zumaeta had managing roles in this new company.
 (Note: In the words of Walter E. Hardenburg: "These three monsters are jointly responsible with Julio César Arana for the hellish crimes of the Putumayo to be described later.")
 The headquarters in Iquitos was managed by Pablo Zumaeta, and the office in Manaus was directed by Lizarado Arana.
 Zumaeta was general manager of the company, responsible for operations in the Putumayo: while Lizardo was responsible for commercial transactions in the commercial hub that was Manaus.

-Arana met the French explorer Eugène Robuchon onboard Arana's steamship the Preciada, around July of 1903.
+Arana met the French explorer Eugène Robuchon onboard Arana's steamship the Preciada, around July 1903.
 Robuchon was intrigued with the information Arana provided about his estates in the Putumayo region and Robuchon decided to deviate from his original exploration plans in order to explore the Huitoto territory.
-The Peruvian Prime Minister in 1903, José Pardo, sent a telegraph to Arana in November of 1903 suggesting that Arana employ the French explorer Eugene Robuchon to explore the property of J.C.
+The Peruvian Prime Minister in 1903, José Pardo, sent a telegraph to Arana in November 1903 suggesting that Arana employ the French explorer Eugene Robuchon to explore the property of J.C.
 Arana y Hermanos.
-A contract between Arana and Robuchon was officially signed on August 30 1904, whereupon Robuchon agreed to carry out geographic, ethnologic work among other similar studies, as well as take photographs in the region and to produce maps.
+A contract between Arana and Robuchon was officially signed on August 30, 1904, whereupon Robuchon agreed to carry out geographic, ethnologic work among other similar studies, as well as take photographs in the region and to produce maps.
 Robuchon also agreed that he would make suggestions regarding reforms "to improve and extend the exploitation of the said region, principally with regard to obtaining rubber."